terrabrasilis/simple-deter-report/env-php/README.md

-# DETER Pantanal App

-Publish a simple report for DETER Pantanal

 # Docker image

 To build the Docker image, use the "docker-build.sh" script.
 Atention with the tag version of the code repository because that version is used to tag the output image.